Pulpitum Steps

 Please exercise caution when looking up -stand clear of the edge of the steps.

 The hoist, housed inside the bell chamber was powered by the Great Treadwheel (c.
 1495) operated by two men, with a third on the brakes.
-Though no longer used, it is still in working order after 500 years!
+Though no longer used, it is still in working order after 520 years!

 A genealogical window – “The Ancestors of Christ”

-This impressive window, the widest in the cathedral at 7.6m (25ft) wide and almost 17m (55ft) high, dates from the remodelling of the Southwest Transept in the Perpendicular style in 1428.
+This impressive window, the widest in the cathedral at 7.6m (25ft) and almost 17m (55ft) high, dates from the remodelling of the Southwest Transept in the Perpendicular style in 1428.
 Almost all of the original glass in this window was smashed by Puritan iconoclasts in 1642-3.

 Among the more familiar Old Testament ancestors in the window (to the contemporary eye) are Abraham (second row, left), Noah (bottom row, 2nd left) and Methuselah – who lived to be 969 years old (bottom row, 5th left).